rwenderlich/inspiration-teamwork/teamwork.md

 ![Fit](Images/Keynote-3.png)

-^ ...this app made millions.
+^ ...this fart app made millions, and we all wanted to be just like him.
 It seemed like everybody had the next great app idea.

 ---